-Now, before you get into all the reasons, I want to make sure that you understand that I am assuming there are no underlying hormonal or thyroid issues going on.
+Now, before we get into all the reasons, I want to make sure that you understand that I am assuming there are no underlying hormonal or thyroid issues going on.
 Autoimmune issues, genetic factors and other medications can also play a role, so if you have any of those things going on, there are going to be more factors involved in your weight loss.
 If you are taking medications, make sure to see if a side effect of your medication is weight gain, or difficulty losing weight.
 This side effect may not be listed, but could be common as well.

 If after reading this post, you want to check out my app and program, I highly recommend giving it a try before giving up on your weight loss journey!
 My breastfeeding diet program isn’t too strict, nutrient dense, and a one-stop app for postpartum healing, exercises and meals.
 I also have just the cook book available, where you get all the recipes in the program, so you can create your own meal plan, BUT KNOW WHAT TO EAT!

 My answers, to why you aren’t losing weight while breastfeeding are assuming that there are no underlying health issues and medications playing a role as well.

 Does breastfeeding burn extra calories?